-The CDOS credential classes provide reinforcement of the student's knowledge of the workforce by bringing in speakers to explain the skills and education needed for jobs.
-WBL hours count toward the requirement for the CDOS credential.
-WBL also introduces students to different jobs/careers, reinforcing their ideas with soft skills and then giving them real-life work experience at job sites with scaffolded supports.
-We also work with our WBL partners on creating hiring opportunities for our post-secondary students.
+The CDOS credential classes provide reinforcement of the student's knowledge of the workforce by bringing in speakers to explain the skills and knowledge needed for the workplace.
+WBL hours count toward the requirement for the CDOS credential competencies.
+WBL also introduces students to different careers, reinforcing students' essential skills such as problem-solving, critical thinking, teamwork and collaboration and real-life work experience at job sites with scaffolded supports.
+We also work with our WBL partners to support post-secondary work-based opportunities for students.
 Over the past five years, our programs have awarded nearly 100 students the CDOS credential as a graduation pathway.